*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What Should Chamomile Tea Taste Like?

 The flavor is very similar to most other quality chamomile teas.
-You have a slightly sweet floral flavor with a touch of fruit or apple flavor mixed it.
+You have a slightly sweet floral flavor with a touch of fruit or apple flavor mixed in it.
 The fruit flavor tends to be quite subtle.

 There is also a bit of earthiness in Buddha Teas Organic Chamomile Tea, which is very common for this type of tea.
 A slight bitterness can also be detected but it is pretty minimal.
 For a more expansive look at the flavor profile of chamomile tea check out our article here.